IdentityServer/IdentityServer4/docs/configuration/resources.rst

         };
     }

-See the reference section for more information on API resource settings.
+See the :ref:`reference <refApiResource>` section for more information on API resource settings.